obsidiansystems/obelisk/lib/route/docs/introduction.md

 Routes declared using `obelisk-route` are bidirectional, meaning that any route that can be encoded to types and matched on can also be encoded as a url *without losing information*.

-* **Common modifications made to routes, whereever possible, will be caught by the compiler.**
+* **Common modifications made to routes, where ever possible, will be caught by the compiler.**

-When you make common modifications to routes, or a route is added or removed, there will be "incomplete case" and similar warnings everywhere you need to update your application.
-The type system also makes it *much* easier to catch those easy-to-forget issues such as; updating nav-bars, or that breadcrumb widget that needs a human-readable description.
+When you make common modifications to routes, or a route is added or removed, there will be "incomplete case" and similar warnings wherever you need to update your application.
+The type system also makes it *much* easier to catch those easy-to-forget issues, such as updating nav-bars, or that breadcrumb widget that needs a human-readable description.

 * **Behaviour of routes is identical for Backend and Frontend**